jturner314/gutenberg/docs/content/documentation/content/shortcodes.md

 Argument values can be of 4 types:

-- string: surrounded by double quotes `"..."`
+- string: surrounded by double quotes `"..."` (no escaping is performed)
 - bool: `true` or `false`
-- float: a number with a `.` in it
+- float: a number with a `.` or `e` in it, or `NaN` (which is interpreted as no value provided)
 - integer: a number without a `.` in it

-Malformed values will be silently ignored.
+Malformed values will cause the shortcode to be silently ignored.

 ### Shortcodes without body